-Pre-Calculus 11 Required Course 4 Credits

-Pre-requisite: 65% in Foundations of Mathematics and Pre-Calculus 10
+Pre-Calculus 11 Required Course 4 Credits Pre-requisite: 65% in Foundations of Mathematics and Pre-Calculus 10

 Pre-Calculus 11 continues on the pathway designed to provide students with the mathematical understandings and critical-thinking skills identified for entry into post-secondary programs.
 Main topics include absolute value; radicals and radical expressions and equations; rational expressions and equations; right-angle trigonometry, sine and cosine laws; quadratic, absolute and reciprocal functions and systems of equations.
 The emphasis is on formal mathematical processes and symbol manipulation in preparation for the study of calculus and other higher-level mathematics courses.
-This course requires students to supply their own scientific calculator.
-The TI-83 or TI-84 calculators are acceptable (TI-89 is not permitted).
+A graphing calculator is required for this course.
+The TI-84 Plus CE is the recommended model to purchase.